UK SIM cards - Smartphones are invaluable when travelling, stay connected while in the UK

-There are a number of options for using your mobile phone (cell phone) here in the UK.
+There are a other options for using your mobile (cell) phone here in the UK.

 How do I know if my phone is unlocked?

 It is more likely that your phone is UN-locked already than locked, unlocked phones are sometimes known as "SIM free", this will almost certainly be the case if you bought your phone brand new.
 Your phone may be "locked" to a particular network if it is part of the contract you have with that network, this is how you get an expensive phone for no upfront fee, the network recoup the cost of the phone over the period of the contract.

 To find out if your phone is locked, refer to your contract or call the provider and ask, if it is, then request that it be unlocked, there may be a fee for this.

 Where should I buy a SIM card in the UK?

 Not at the airport!
 It might be convenient to do so, but you'll be paying about £10 for something that is widely available for about 99p or even less, possibly free as part of a PAYG bundle.
 There are many high street shops that will sell SIM cards including mobile phone shops, convenience stores and supermarkets.

 You won't be able to get a monthly contract

 if you are not a UK resident, though Pay As You